Grigor1994/js_picsart_homeworks/node_restful_crud_app_fs/README.md

 and fill next fields in body
 as key and value for example
-id `select id which user you want change data` for example `id 1` name      Armen surname   Avetyan email     example@gmail.com password  qwerty123456
+id `select id which user you want change data` for example `id 1` name      Armen, surname   Avetyan, email     example@gmail.com, password  qwerty123456